vespa-engine/documentation/en/use-case-shopping.md

     categories from the stored items.
 The search page groups results matching the query into categories, brands, item rating and price ranges.
 The order which the groups are rendered are determined by both counting and the relevance of the hits.
-This enable query contextualized navigation.
+This enables query-contextualized navigation.

 * [Rank profiles](ranking.html)